Shubhi66302/mapcreator/README.md

     - `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to gor;`
 NOTE: If you encounter 'sequence relations does not exist' error on creating new map, then use following commands which seem
     to fix the problem:
-    - GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO gor;
+    - `GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO gor;`

 - Install packages
     - `npm install`
     - `cd client && npm install`
 - Apply migrations
-    - `cd server`
+    - cd to root of repository
-    - `NODE_ENV=development ../node_modules/.bin/sequelize db:migrate`
+    - `NODE_ENV=development npm run migrate`
-    - `NODE_ENV=test ../node_modules/.bin/sequelize db:migrate`
+    - `NODE_ENV=test npm run migrate`
 - Run server
     - `npm run start-dev`
 - Run client dev server
     - `cd client`
     - `npm start`

-Open 192.168.x.x:3000/ for mapcreator dev server.
+Open localhost:3000/ for mapcreator dev server.
 Hot reloading is enabled so editing any js file in `client/` will reload page in browser

-## Creating pull request for a feature
-- For each feature, create a new branch that looks like `feature/some-feature`.
-Once you are confident with the code do `git push origin feature/some-feature`.
-This will push the branch to remote where you can create a pull request for it.
-- Bitbucket pipelines runs unit tests and linting on each commit, so run tests and linting locally to find any problems.
-Run `npm run test` for running unit tests, and `npm run lint` for `eslint` which will also try autofix any linting errors.
-Fix any remaining errors before pushing.

-## Pro tip
+## Testing
+- On MacOs, install watchman `brew install watchman`.
+TODO: linux machine?
 - `cd` into client in a new tab and run `npm test`.
 This will run a watcher that will rerun relevant tests when you make changes to a file.
 It's helpful to write tests for reducer functions as you can iterate quickly without making up the whole scenario in the browser.
 - To iterate fast on a UI component, `cd` into client in a new tab and run `npm run storybook`.
 Go to `localhost:9009` to see list of components (see `BarcodeViewPopup` for an example).
 Stories are defined in `stores/index.js`.
 Stories reload much faster than hot reload of react.
+- Tests/linting is automatically done on Phabricator

 # Deployment
 - Deployment is done through Dockerfile.
 There are two deployments on VM:
-    - staging server on `172.104.160.85:3002`
+    - production server on `mapcreator.labs.greyorange.com`
-    - production server on `172.104.160.85:9982`
+    - staging server on `mapcreator.labs.greyorange.com:3002`
 - Both have separate `docker-compose.yml` in `mapcreator` and `mapcreator-staging` folder at home dir
 - To make staging image, run `make staging`.
 This will build image with `staging` tag and push to repo.
 - To make production image, run `make all`.
 This will build image with `latest` tag and push to repo.
     - Building an image will be slow for the first time or when either `package.json` changes.
 - To just make a image with just current commit id as tag, run `make build push`.
 - For deploying build to staging, run `make deploy-staging`.
 Then check staging server if build is running and test it out.
+    - Deployment to staging can also be done through bitbucket pipelines.
+Go to Pipelines in bitbucket repo and click on the pipeline run you want to deploy.
+This requires you to first push your feature branch to bitbucket.
 - For deploying to production, run `make deploy`.
 Then check production server to see if build is runnig.
-- Deployment can also be done through bitbucket pipelines.
-Go to Pipelines in bitbucket repo and click on the pipeline run you want to deploy
-    - TODO: how to do this
+- By default, you don't need to deploy to production manually.
+Once pushed to `master`, bitbucket will automatically run tests and then deploy to `mapcreator.labs.greyorange.com`

 # Modifying JSON schemas

 - Schema files are present in `client/common/json-schemas` and tests in `client/common/__tests__/json-schemas`
 - Change schema .json files and also change `export-map.js` and `import-map.js` so that maps are imported/exported correctly with new fields
 - Change map .json files in `client/test-data/test-maps`
-- After modifying schema .json files and import-map.js and export-map.js functions, you need to update existing maps in db to reflect the changed schema
+- You need to update existing maps in the db to reflect the changed schemas
-- Create a script in `server/map-json-migrations/` which will run over all rows in db and modify the map json (eg. see add-floor-metadata.js)
-- To change dev database (use `babel-node` if your script uses es6 syntax, otherwise just use `node`):
-    - `babel-node server/map-json-migrations/<yourscript>.js`
-- To change prod database:
-    - `NODE_ENV=production babel-node server/map-json-migrations/<yourscript>.js`
+    - cd to root of repository
+    - Create a migration file: `npm run generate-migration -- --name <name-of-migration>`. eg. `npm run generate-migration -- --name add-type-to-pps` will generate a file `2019xxxx-add-type-to-pps.js` in `server/migrations` folder.
+    - Modify the `up()` and `down()` functions respectively to modify database maps (see `20190520142453-special-barcode-zone.js`)
+    - To locally modify your own databases with this migration, run:
+        - `npm run migrate` for dev db
+        - `NODE_ENV=test npm run migrate` for test db
+    - To undo the latest migration (eg. for testing during development), run `npm run undo-migrate`.
+Then running `npm run migrate` will run the migration again.
+    - You don't need to manually run the migration script in prod/staging server, it is automatically run during docker deployment
+    - Before pushing to master, make sure to push to staging first (see Deployment) and check that databases are modified correctly.
+It's possible that migrations run correctly on your local machine but crash in docker container...